isprojects/mstform/README.md

 return <div>{entries}</div>;
 ```

+## Supported converters

+The converters supported by mstform are:

+* `converters.string`: raw value is a string, value is a string.

+* `converters.number`: raw value is a string, value is a number.

+* `converters.integer`: raw value is a string, value is an integer.

+* `converters.decimal(maxDigits, decimalPlaces)`: raw value is a string,
+  value is a decimal with a maximum `maxDigits` before the period and
+  a maximum of `decimalPlaces` after the period.

+* `converters.stringArray`: raw value is an array of strings. value is
+  an observable array of strings.

+* `converters.maybe(converter)`: turns a converter (such as `number`) that
+  requires raw value as string into a converter that accepts empty values and
+  returns a `null` when an empty value is provided.
+Normally an empty value is
+  rejected, except in case of `converters.string`.

 ## Saving and server errors

 When we create the form state, we can pass it some options.
 One is a function